SnowyMouse/invader/README.md

 Create or modify a bitmap tag.

 Options:
-  -B --budget <length>         Set max length of sprite sheet.
-Can be 32, 64,
+  -B --budget <length>         Set the maximum length of a sprite sheet.
+Can be
-                               128, 256, 512, or 1024.
-Default (new tag): 32
+                               32, 64, 128, 256, 512, or 1024.
+Default (new
+                               tag): 32
-  -C --budget-count <count>    Set maximum number of sprite sheets.
-Setting
+  -C --budget-count <count>    Multiply the maximum length squared to set the
-                               this to 0 disables budgeting.
-Default (new tag):
-                               0
-  -d --data <dir>              Use the specified data directory.
+                               maximum number of pixels.
+Setting this to 0 disables budgeting.
+Default (new tag): 0 -d --data <dir>              Use the specified data directory.
   -D --dithering <channels>    Apply dithering to 16-bit or p8 bitmaps.
 This
                                does not save in .bitmap tags.
 Can be: a, rgb,